How To Disable Cookies on Firefox: Windows, Mac, Android, and iOS

 A screenshot of the Firefox Privacy & Security settings showing Cookies selected for deletion.

-How do I enable cookies on Firefox?
+How to enable cookies on Firefox

 Although cookies can be invasive, they’re also sometimes necessary for websites to load properly.
 If you find disabling cookies leads to poor website performance, you may wish to enable third-party cookies.
 To enable cookies on specific websites, take the following steps: